Suspension of Jimmy Kimmel Live!: Authoritarianism parallels

 Kimmel's show suspension was compared to the early years of Russia under Putin, who censored the TV series Kukly (Puppets) after it mocked him among other public officials, with concerns about more censorship and repression to come.
 John Oliver alluded to it in his show, including images of the Frontline documentary Putin's Revenge, which shows Putin's takeover of television, specifically of the channel NTV where Kukly was aired, and a Russian journalist lamenting not having protested.
 In The Moscow Times, investigative Andrei Soldatov observed that at the time "many Russian liberal journalists and public intellectuals were quick to rationalize the attack on NTV and Kukly.
 They deliberately chose to ignore the early signs of the repressive regime Putin was building, justifying it by saying the country needed fixing and had to become strong."
 Melanie McFarland of Salon wrote: "Colbert and Kimmel are merely the latest casualties in this long march toward what's shaping into a darker period than the McCarthy Era.
 That ended, in part, because President Dwight D. Eisenhower worked to undermine Senator Joseph R. McCarthy.
 This time the White House is leading the charge against the nebulous left, empowering modern McCarthy-equivalents like Carr to do his bidding.
 Ironically, this echoes a very Russian tradition."

 David Remnick, editor of The New Yorker, announced the early unveiling of the following week's cover, a cartoon by Barry Blitt depicting "a modest-sized hand" holding a remote control "with a big, red 'Power' button at the top; the others say things like 'Mute', 'Stifle', 'Banish', and 'Muzzle'.
 And at the bottom, there's one for 'Deport'."
 Remnick alluded at the interview he gave to Colbert, writing "this cover is funny in a 'ha-ha' way—and funny in the sense that it reflects our alarming reality.
 The president is trying to press the Mute button on satire, on aggressive reporting, on criticism.
 The question is: Who will bow down and who, in the name of free expression and the Constitution, will speak up?"

+Post-suspension events

+In an April 2026 episode, Kimmel joked in a skit that first lady Melania Trump looked like an "expectant widow".
+Following the episode, the FCC opened reviews into eight television broadcast licenses owned by Disney.
+In August 2026, Disney filed a lawsuit against the FCC and Carr, alleging that the administration had waged a "campaign of censorship" in violation of the First Amendment.
+In September 2026, Kimmel interviewed Democratic candidate James Talarico on the show; the segment was not aired on television and only uploaded to YouTube after Carr threatened to exempt the show from the equal-time rule.